Stereographic Markov Chain Monte Carlo: SPS: Isotropic Targets

 As special cases of \cref{eq_approx_whole}, $z_{d+1}$ is the current ``latitude'' and $\hat{z}_{d+1}$ be the proposed ``latitude''.
 Then, in the transient phase, if $z_{d+1}^2=1-o(h^2)$, we have

 and in the stationary phase, if $z_{d+1}=\bigO(d^{-1/2})$, we have

-\end{lemma} \begin{proof} See \cref{proof-lemma-lati}. \end{proof} The above lemma suggest that in the transient phase, the proposed ``latitude'' is almost deterministic, whereas in the stationary phase, the proposed ``latitude'' approximately follows an autoregressive process. {For example, if we take $h$ to be constant and $i=d+1$, then \cref{eq_approx_large_h} shows that the proposal ``latitude'' $\hat{z}_{d+1}$ decreases to $\bigO(d^{-1/2})$ faster when dimension is larger.
-If the proposals will be accepted a probability bounded away from $0$, the ``transient phase'' of SPS only involve $\bigO(1)$ iterations and the number even decreases with the dimension.
-In the next subsection, we show a class of examples of targets such that the SPS enjoys the \emph{blessings of dimensionality}.}
+\end{lemma} \begin{proof} See \cref{proof-lemma-lati}. \end{proof} The above lemma informally suggests that in the ``transient phase'', the proposed ``latitude'' is almost deterministic, whereas in the ``stationary phase'', the proposed ``latitude'' approximately follows an autoregressive process.
+For example, if we take $h$ to be constant and $i=d+1$, then \cref{eq_approx_large_h} shows that the proposal ``latitude'' $\hat{z}_{d+1}$ decreases to $\bigO(d^{-1/2})$ faster when dimension is larger since the concentration of $U_{\perp}^2/d$.
+If the proposals will be accepted by a probability bounded away from $0$, the ``transient phase'' of SPS only involve $\bigO(1)$ iterations and the number even decreases with the dimension.
+As an example, in the next subsection, we show a class of isotropic targets such that the SPS enjoys the \emph{blessings of dimensionality}.